Slip Rings FAQ'sAnswers to Frequently Asked Slip Ring Questions

 A: The most basic slip ring design can pass power.
 We can handle audio, video, DC power, AC power, temperature sensors, heaters, high voltage, strain gauges, digital data and control signals to name a few.
 To successfully pass high speed that requires a much more sophisticated design than just transmitting power.
-Poly-Scientific slip rings successfully transmit the broadest band frequency transmission - from DC to gigahertz - with absolute data integrity.
+Moog slip rings successfully transmit the broadest band frequency transmission - from DC to gigahertz - with absolute data integrity.

 Q: In Slip Ring terminology, how is a "circuit" defined?

 A: Confusion has arisen because different industries define the term in different manners.
 We refer to a circuit as a single conducting path through the slip ring.
 If there is a return path or ground, that is a separate circuit.
 Circuit, ring and way are synonymous.

 Q: When would I use slip rings separates, as opposed to a capsule?

 A: A separate can sometimes accommodate size constraints or cost limitations better than a capsule.
 It also allows you to mate the rotor and stator in your own system, if you desire.
 Our slip ring engineers can offer their years of expertise to you as you decide which approach is better for your design.

 Q: Why should I choose precious metal over mercury contacts?

 A: The primary reason is safety.
 Mercury is, of course, a toxic substance, so if your application involves food manufacturing or processing, pharmaceutical equipment, or any other use where contamination could be a serious threat, your choice should be precious metal contacts.
 Leakage of the mercury and the resultant contamination could be extremely serious.

 Q: It sounds like a slip ring is a neat solution in a lot of designs, but I need a device for limited, not continuous, rotation.
 What is my alternative?